omeka/plugin-OaipmhHarvester/README.md

 * Go to Admin > "OAI-PMH Harvester"
 * Enter an OAI-PMH base URL, click "View Sets"
-* Select a set and the metadata prefix to harvest
+* Select a set and the metadata format prefix to harvest
+* The "update metadata" drop-down allows to indicate what to do with old metadata when a re-harvest is done: keep all old ones, updated or not (Omeka default), remove only metadata from elements that have been updated, so specific metadata that have been added in other elements are kept (plugin default), or remove all old metadata, so the items will be strictly the same that in the repository.
 * The "update files" drop-down allows to indicate what to do with old files when a re-harvest is done: keep them all, deduplicate files with same original names, remove old files that are no more present in the metadata, or deduplicate and